burhanemirkeles/burhanemirkeles/README.md

 # What I am Doing?

-I am a Software Engineering student in Bahcesehir University, İstanbul.
-In general perspective, I am trying to improve my knowledge in three main concepts that are programming, entertaining and understanding.
+Currently, I am working at Halkbank as a Junior iOS Developer.
+In general, I am trying to improve my knowledge in three main concepts that are programming, entertaining, and understanding.

- Currently, I am in internship program @Halkbank as a iOS Developer intern.

 # What I want to Do?